-The 44th Dunedin Marathon, organised by Caversham Harrier and Athletic Club in Dunedin, New Zealand will be held on Sunday 15th September 2024 consisting of 6 events:
+The 44th Dunedin Marathon, organised by Caversham Harrier and Athletic Club in Dunedin, New Zealand was the most recent Dunedin Marathon held on Sunday 15th September 2024 consisting of 6 events:

 - Full marathon run